Last Updated 5:09pm, 7 April 2021

 You can book a visit to a test site to have the test or order a home test kit if you cannot get to a test site.
 You’ll be told when booking your test where your nearest centre is.

-We’ve provided some more details about lateral flow testing to help explain what the tests are and how they work.
+We’ve provided some more details about lateral flow testing to help explain what the tests are and how they work, and there are some simple videos that provide a step by step guide.

 The staff of all organisations and businesses are encouraged to make use of the Community Testing Service.